Michelle James is a pioneering

 unfolding what's next within an individual or system.
 Known for her original and richly textured dynamic learning

-environments, Michelle presents at learning and creativity events internationally, and creates such events in the Washington,
+environments, Michelle presents at learning and creativity events internationally.
+Her original programs and techniques have

 while working in communications, sales, marketing, and the media, including co-establishing a newspaper (where she got her